 Kasparov has been a contributing editor to The Wall Street Journal since 1991 and is a regular commentator on politics and human rights.
 He speaks frequently to business and political audiences around the world on technology, strategy, politics, and achieving peak mental performance.
 He is a Senior Visiting Fellow at the Oxford-Martin School with a focus on human-machine collaboration.
 He’s a member of the executive advisory board of the Foundation for Responsible Robotics and a Security Ambassador for Avast Software, where he discusses cyber security and the digital future.

 Kasparov’s newest book is Deep Thinking: Where Machine Intelligence Ends and Human Creativity Begins.
 It details his matches against Deep Blue and his years of research and lectures on human and machine competition and collaboration

-“AI will transform everything we do and we must press forward ambitiously in the one area robots cannot compete with humans: in dreaming big dreams.
+He says: “AI will transform everything we do and we must press forward ambitiously in the one area robots cannot compete with humans: in dreaming big dreams.
 Our machines will help us achieve them.
 Instead of worrying about what machines can do, we should worry more about what they still cannot do.”